 Hunting location There is no standard rule in Dayak Lun Dayeh community regarding hunting location.
 They simply hunt based on where games come often or had been seen lately.
 Multiple locations were commonly used as a hunting ground, such as Abpa’ nuvan (salt lick), an ecological term for an area, whose functioning as place by game to drink and lick the mineral salt, such as sodium.
 C. unicolor and M. antherodes are usually observed at the brine source.
 Montenegro (2004) also reported that salt lick could be found in certain area in varied habitats, frequently visited by game to lick or forage dirt.
 Salt lick was located at spring, and developed like puddle, sometimes in small upstream area of the forest.
 According to Barero (2006), the presence of game in salt lick was determined strongly by natural condition in the adjacent area and salt lick itself.
-In Dayak comunity, these places are very famous hunting ground, although each tribe mentions it by different names and special terms, which are based on each area and the significance of its.
+In Dayak comunity, these places are very famous for hunting ground, although each tribe mentions it by different names and special terms, which is based on each area and the significance of its.
 For example, dayak community at our studied location named as abpa’ nuvan, while Dayak Benuaq named it as sopatn, or sepan-sepan from one Dayak tribe in Senamang river (Hendra, 2009).